manodyaNrathnyaka/AI-driven-travel-advisor/README.md

 # AI-Driven Travel Advisor

-An intelligent travel advisory system that helps users find and book hotels,and get real time weather updates using AI-powered conversations.
+I'm developing the backend for An intelligent travel advisory system that helps users find and book hotels,and get real time weather updates using AI-powered conversations.
 The system leverages the Amadeus API for hotel searches and LangChain for natural language processing.

 ## Project Structure